 Sometime last year, my wife got interested in a TV series, something about a woman who somehow was transported back in time to Scotland of the 1700s.
 She (my wife, not the women in the TV series) watched the first few episodes on Amazon Prime, but then discovered that she would have to subscribe to a pay-TV service to see the rest.
 She subscribed, watched the series, and promptly forgot about the subscription.
-Just last month ago I noticed I was able to watch movies on Amazon Prime and I wondered if it was costing anything.
-Turns out her credit card was getting charged $9 per month for several months.
+Just last month ago I noticed I could watch movies on Amazon Prime than seemed normal and I wondered if it was costing anything.
+I soon discovered that her credit card had been getting charged $9 per month for several months.
 Lesson learned.
-Point is: Are you paying for something you’re not even using because you don’t know about it or have forgotten about it?
+Point is: Are you paying for something you’re not even using because you signed up for it and then have forgotten about it?
+Be careful with subscriptions and automatic payments.
+Keep track of what you’re paying for every month.
+Look carefully at your credit card and bank statements, your phone, cable, and utility bills.
+Be sure and evaluate whether you’re getting value for what you’re spending.

 If your household is like mine, you’ve got cellphones and other devices that need charging, and chargers that seem to “go missing” all by themselves.
 I solved the missing-charger problem by getting a power strip extension cord that has a couple of USB charging ports.
 I connected USB cables to the charging ports and attached them to the power strip with a cable tie that holds them firmly in place.
 The TV and related devices plug into the power strip and the USB cable stands by, always ready to charge a tired cellphone.
 It’s been a couple months and the power strip and USB cables are still in place.